YuuriNonaka/CMSC-124-Project-Group_TBD/README.md

 2. Importing `tokenize_program()` from lexer package
 3. Importing `Parser` and `SyntaxError` from parser package
 4. Importing `symbolize()` from semantics package
-5. Running complete pipeline: Lexer → Parser → Semantics
+5. Running complete pipeline: Lexer → Parser (with AST) → Semantics
 6. Displaying results and errors in console output
 7. Filtering out LINEBREAK tokens for cleaner display